quambene/pigeon-rs/README.md

 pigeon init
 ```

 _Note:_ One of the advantages of a `--message-file` is that you can also draft the html version of your email.
-In contrast, with the options `--subject` and `--object` the same format will be sent as plaintext and html email.
+In contrast, with the options `--subject` and `--content` the same format will be sent as plaintext and html email.

 ### Send bulk email to multiple receivers